I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 But in my humble thinking, the people of this country, if it came to this, are simply not going to tolerate the first black president being removed from office.

-And if that's not gonna happen, all the rest of this is academic.
+And if that's not going to happen, all the rest of this is academic.

-The people of this country are not gonna tolerate the first African American attorney general being removed from office.
+The people of this country are not going to tolerate the first African-American Attorney General being removed from office.

-Just not gonna put up with it, and they're not gonna sit by while it happens.
+They're just not going to put up with it, and they're not going to sit by while it happens, no matter what.

 But beyond that, I'm telling you, as far as the public is concerned, Obama's not in trouble.